In the beginning, there were two types of diabetes: juvenile and adult.

 Meanwhile, like everything about LADA, experts argue about the length of time that it simmers below the surface before presenting, with some doctors arguing that it could be as long as 15 years.

-Like type 1, LADA is caused by the immune system destroying the insulin-producing beta cells in the pancreas.
-Unlike type 1, however, this destruction is a somewhat slow process.
+LADA is caused by the immune system destroying the insulin-producing beta cells in the pancreas.
+Unlike T1D though, this destruction is a somewhat slow process.
 For some patients, oral medications or very tiny amounts of insulin may be effective for a while.

-In other words, people with LADA tend to experience a prolonged diabetes “honeymoon phase,” in which there is some residual beta cell function, and they can achieve normal or near-normal blood sugar levels by taking only minimal amounts of insulin.
+In other words, people with LADA tend to experience a prolonged diabetes “honeymoon phase,” in which there is some residual beta-cell function, and they can achieve normal or nearly normal blood sugar levels by taking only minimal amounts of insulin.

-But the end result of LADA and type 1 are the same: a total dependence on external insulin.
+But the end result of LADA and T1D are the same: a total dependence on external insulin.
 And like other forms of diabetes, it’s now clear that LADA can happen at any age.

 What scientists know is that type 1 (autoimmune) diabetes involves an inherited susceptibility to developing the disease, and if a family member has (or had) type 1, you are at a higher risk.
 If both parents have (or had) type 1, the likelihood of their child developing type 1 is higher than if just one parent has (or had) it.